 MDM lets you securely and wirelessly configure devices, whether they’re owned by the user or your organisation.
 MDM includes updating software and device settings, monitoring compliance with organisational policies, and remotely wiping or locking devices.
 Users can enrol their own devices in MDM, and organisation-owned devices can be enrolled in MDM automatically using Apple School Manager or Apple Business Manager.

 After the device is enrolled, you can wirelessly distribute, manage and configure apps and books purchased through Apple School Manager, Apple Business Manager, or enterprise apps developed in-house.
 Users can install apps themselves, or apps can be installed automatically depending on the type of app it is, how it’s assigned and whether the device is supervised.

 There are a few concepts to understand if you’re going to use MDM, so see next how MDM uses configuration profiles and payloads.

 Mobile device management is enabled when an MDM solution sends a properly configured enrolment profile to an Apple device.
 After the enrolment profile is approved, either by the device or the user, configuration profiles containing payloads are delivered to the device.
 The settings in the payloads determine how the device will function.

 What are configuration profiles?

-A configuration profile is an XML file that consists of payloads that load settings and authorisation information onto Apple devices.
+A configuration profile is an XML file (ending in .mobileconfig) that consists of payloads that load settings and authorisation information onto Apple devices.
 Configuration profiles automate the configuration of settings, accounts, restrictions and credentials.
 These files can be created by an MDM solution or Apple Configurator 2, or they can be created manually.